concettalisella/concettalisella/README.md

 </p>

 ## 👋 Hi there, I'm Concetta
-<p> I am a researcher focused on forest ecology, data science, and digital solutions.
-I leverage programming to analyze how forest ecosystems respond to global environmental changes, focusing on mitigation and adaptation aspects. </p>
+<p> 🌳 I'm a researcher focused on forest ecology, data science, and digital solutions. 🪵 Dendrochronology is my main topic, and I have a strong interest in tree provenance analysis. 🧬 I find forest genetics to be a fascinating field. 👩‍💻 I leverage programming to analyze how forest ecosystems respond to global environmental changes, focusing on mitigation and adaptation aspects. </p>

 ## 🚀 Current Focus